 Here are more of my pictures from my day with the Pillsbury Holiday Bloggers.
 While in the test kitchens, we made appetizers and then cookies.
 You can view the pictures in the slideshow above (if it doesn’t show up right away, refresh the page), or go directly to the album to see my photo captions and to leave comments by going here: Pillsbury Test Kitchens

 To make the hot chocolate cookie cups, I started by putting 1 tablespoon of Pillsbury sugar cookie dough into greased mini muffin tins.
-I baked them for 12-14 minutes at 350 degrees.
+(Update – an optional step would be to roll the sugar cookie dough balls in granulated sugar before putting them into the mini muffin tins to help prevent sticking.)
+I baked them for 12-14 minutes at 375 degrees.
 Allow the cookies to cool completely in the pan before gently removing them.
 Next, I made chocolate ganache by bringing the whipping cream to a boil.
 After quickly stirring in hot chocolate mix, I poured the hot cream over semi-sweet chocolate chips and let it sit for 3 minutes.
 Then, I stirred the mixture until the chocolate chips were melted and the ganache was smooth.

 I broke off the loops on some mini pretzels to use as handles.
 I melted a little white chocolate and used it to attach the pretzel handles to the cookie cups.